“However there will be forwarders set from the previous IP to the new one and all the websites will be up and running”

 Once the migration is complete you will want to go into your domain registrar account and update either the nameservers or the A record to point to the new server.
 This will keep your site functioning, and loading as smoothly and efficiently as possible.

-Once the migration has completed they will be sending out notification emails to inform clients that the migration has completed.
+Once the migration has been completed they will be sending out notification emails to inform clients that the migration is finalized.
 This would be a great time to go in and adjust your DNS settings.

 Looking for great hosting?